Asimina triloba: Edible fruit

-Pawpaw fruits are the second largest edible fruit indigenous to the United States, being smaller than squash.
+Pawpaw fruits are the second largest edible fruit indigenous to the United States, being smaller only than squash.

 A. triloba is often called wild banana, Indiana banana, or prairie banana because of its creamy banana-like texture and flavor.

 The earliest documented mention of pawpaws is in the 1541 report of the Spanish de Soto expedition, who found Native Americans east of the Mississippi River cultivating what some have identified as the pawpaw.
 The tree's scientific name (Asimina triloba) comes from the Powhatan word Assimina, which a Jamestown settler transcribed in 1612 as "wheat plum".
 The Lewis and Clark Expedition consumed pawpaws during their travels.
 Thomas Jefferson planted it at Monticello, his plantation in Virginia.

 Historically, the pawpaw was a commonly-eaten fruit throughout its native range.
 With the advent of motor travel and refrigeration, it has been used less commonly to the point of obscurity in favor of other commercial fruits.
 Despite its very short shelf life, vulnerability to bruising, and inability to fully ripen if harvested early, pawpaw has developed a specialty market appeal in some regions of its native range, including southern Ontario.

 As described by horticulturist Barbara Damrosch, the fruit of the pawpaw "looks a bit like mango, but with pale yellow, custardy, spoonable flesh and black, easy-to-remove seeds."
 Wild-collected pawpaw fruits ripen in late August to mid-September through most of their range, but a month later near their northward limit.
 They have long been a favorite treat throughout the tree's extensive native range in eastern North America, and on occasion are sold locally at farmers' markets.

 Pawpaw fruits have a sweet, custard-like flavor somewhat similar to banana, mango, and cantaloupe, varying significantly by source or cultivar, with more protein than most fruits.
 Nineteenth-century American agronomist E. Lewis Sturtevant described pawpaws as "a natural custard, too luscious for the relish of most people."
 Ohio botanist William B. Werthner wrote, "The fruit ... has a tangy wild-wood flavor peculiarly its own.
 It is sweet, yet rather cloying to the taste and a wee bit puckery – only a boy can eat more than one at a time."

 Fresh fruits of the pawpaw are commonly eaten raw, either chilled or at room temperature.
 However, they can be kept only 2–3 days at room temperature, or about a week if refrigerated.
 This short shelf-life, difficulty shipping whole, and the importance of removing the inedible skin and toxic seeds prior to processing are a primary barrier to the success of pawpaw as a commercial fruit.
 The easily bruised pawpaw fruits do not ship well unless frozen.
 Where pawpaws grow, the fruit pulp is also used locally in baked dessert recipes, with pawpaw substituted with volumetric equivalency in many banana-based recipes.
 The sweet and creamy fruit is commonly mixed into ice cream or blended into pancakes and other breads.